 On March 31, 2015, we and CRC Industries, Inc., a Pennsylvania corporation ("CRC"), entered into a Stock Purchase Agreement (the "Stock Purchase Agreement") whereby we sold all of the issued and outstanding stock of our wholly owned subsidiary, ChemFree Corporation ("ChemFree"), to CRC (the "ChemFree Sale").
 The purchase price for the all-cash sale was \$21,600,000, subject to customary post-closing adjustments, including a working capital adjustment.
 The company retained all net cash of ChemFree as of the closing date.
-In the quarter ended March 31, 2015, the company recorded a gain on the sale of ChemFree of \$18,746,000 and has retroactively classified the ChemFree operations as discontinued operations in all periods presented.
+In the quarter ended March 31, 2015, the company recorded a gain on the sale of ChemFree of \$18,746,000 and retroactively classified the ChemFree operations as discontinued operations in all periods presented.
 Following the closing of the sale, the company recorded a net of \$56,000 in post-closing adjustments primarily to reduce our estimated tax liability, resulting in a gain on the sale of \$18,802,000 in the year ended December 31, 2015.
-The company is applying operating loss and capital loss carryforwards against the gain on sale and expects to incur an alternative minimum tax liability of approximately \$120,000 on the transaction, which amount is included in liabilities of discontinued operations as of December 31.
-2015.
-At the closing, a total of \$3,300,000 of the purchase price was placed in escrow for purposes of securing our obligations to indemnify CRC and to refund a portion of the purchase price if ChemFree's actual working capital amount on the closing date is less than the agreed upon target set forth in the Stock Purchase Agreement.
-In the quarter ended September 30, 2015, \$880,000 of the escrow amount, net of the final working capital adjustment of \$220,000 was released to the company.
-The remaining escrow balance of \$2,200,000, which will remain in escrow until September 30, 2016, is shown as Restricted Cash as of December 31, 2015.
+The company applied operating loss and capital loss carryforwards against the gain on sale and incurred an alternative minimum tax liability of approximately \$120,000 on the transaction, which amount is included in liabilities of discontinued operations as of December 31, 2015.
+The tax was paid in 2016.
+At the closing, a total of \$3,300,000 of the purchase price if ChemFree's actual working capital amount on the closing date is less than the agreed upon target set forth in the Stock Purchase Agreement.
+In 2015, \$880,000 of the escrow amount, net of the final working capital adjustment of \$22,0000 was released to the company.
+The remaining escrow balance of \$2,200,000 which was shown as Restricted Cash as of December 31, 2015, was released in its entirety in 2016, along with interest earned.